ezart/merle/docs/README.md

 }
 ```

-Each second, the LED is toggled and an "update" message is broadcast to any
+Each second, the LED is toggled and an "Update" message is broadcast to any
 listeners.
 The listener we're interested in here is the websocket connection
 from Javascript.
 Every web browser browsing to http://localhost:8080 makes
 it's own websocket connection back to the Thing.
 The broadcast ensures all